Women Through History: Women's Experience Through the Ages

 Looking at how a society treats its women can be very enlightening.
 An investigation into the position of women at different points in history shows us how our society has grown and changed.

 Often we think of history developing in a straight line.
-Women enjoy a reasonable level of equality in present-day Western society.
-Unfortunately, the further back in history you go, the less equality women will have had.
+Women enjoy a better level of equality in present-day Western societies than at any time in history that we know of.
+Unfortunately, the further back in history you go, the less equality women have had.
 However, the truth is not so simple.
 In fact, women through history have gained and lost power at different times.

 Women in Ancient Times